Because RMRK NFTs are currently logged alongside blocks, but do not change state of the chain, they are not easy to

 One of the two remarks at the end is invalid because Alice does not have 6 apples.

 If these remarks are not looked at in order and formed into one, single consolidated state, we cannot be sure the operations are legitimate.
-Because the remarks can happen on different blocks (months apart even), fetching them and then consolidating them takes a lot of time you don't have an already synced node, and a pre-consolidated dump which you could simply append to.
+Because the remarks can happen on different blocks (months apart even), fetching them and then consolidating them takes a lot of time if you don't have an already synced node, and a pre-consolidated dump which you could simply append to.

 Thus, there are several ways to get up to date with RMRK state.

 While it's very useful to have a locally running Kusama node at all times for various development experiments, this process is not recommended unless you have a lot of time and disk space.

 The full process is:

 - run a fetcher on a Kusama node, to get all remarks

 - run a consolidator on the fetched output, to get the consolidated set of remarks, and thus the "NFT database" in simple JSON file format

 - run any operations on this final set, like analytics, burn checks, owner checks, and more.